-Annex SL (renamed in 2019 as Annex L) is a new management system format that helps streamline creation of new standards, and make implementing multiple standards within one organization easier.
+Annex L (originally called Annex SL, then renamed in 2019 as Annex L) is a management system format that helps streamline creation of new standards, and make implementing multiple standards within one organization easier.

 It provides a base structure for integrating management system standards (MSS) such as ISO 9001, ISO 14001 and ISO 50001.
 While these standards have common elements, they are described and organized differently, making it difficult for organizations to implement multiple standards.

 Annex L addresses Integration issues by creating a “template” upon which ISO MSS are to be built in the future.
 Written primarily as a guide to those who draft the standards, the core of Annex L consists of 8 clauses and 4 appendices that encompass a “high level structure” (essentially shared high level concepts among standards), shared terms/definitions and actual shared clause titles and text.
 Examples of “high level structure” covered by Annex L include areas ranging from support to operations, and leadership to planning.

 Why is Annex L Being Implemented In Standards Like ISO 50001:2018?

 Annex L will save any organization seeking to adopt MSS time and cost.
 Because standards such as ISO 50001 and ISO 14001 have similar intents but different structures, text and terminology, they are more difficult to implement together.
 And while there are tools such as integrated standards documentation (which helps eliminate this duplication effort by creating an Integrated Management System or IMS), there has been a call to streamline the certification process for multiple standards adoption.